 On the merits, the problem was that the partnerships were ignored.
 The problem was that each individual taxpayer was the 99% limited partner and a specially created LLC was the 1% general partner; the LLC, being treated by default as a single-member disregarded entity in the absence of an election to be treated as a corporation, meant that the individual taxpayer was treated as being the owner of all the underlying assets and interests because it takes two to tango for a valid partnership.

 Since there was no partnership, all of the activities would be treated as the personal activities of the respective individual taxpayer.
 That was not a good result because manipulating the partnership tax basis rules (with the Helmer gambit) was critical to the tax benefits in issue.
 Without the partnership tax rules, there was not even a colorable claim for basis enhancement to achieve the taxpayer benefits claimed.
 And, for jurisdictional purposes, the Court deemed the partnership to exist for purposes of testing their alleged profit motive, which it found lacking.

 In sum, the taxpayers lost on the merits in the context of a TEFRA partnership proceeding.

 The Court then looked to the gross valuation overstatement penalty which the IRS asserted for each of the taxpayers.
 The simple mathematical calculation showed that the underpayment was subject to the 40% penalty unless the taxpayer had reasonable cause under Section 6664(c).
-That too was quickly dispensed with because, even if Garza had the requisite expertise (not conceded by the Court), he might appear to have had the expertise but he was the promoter of the deal.
+That too was quickly dispensed with because, even if the attorney had the requisite expertise (not conceded by the Court, he might appear to have had the expertise but he was the promoter of the deal.